Lonebear69/https-github.com-amec0e-BBIS/README.md

 . ./BBIS
 ```

-**NOTE For Oh-My-ZSH Users**
+## NOTE For Oh-My-ZSH Users:

 Oh-my-zsh by default ships with the plug-in (git) enabled.
+All this does is add a bunch of alias's for git which one of which is gau `git add --update`

+## Solution:

-All this does is add a bunch of alias's for git which one of which is(gau) `git add --update` Either remove the git from plugins= in your .zshrc or rename the alias for gau before running the script to avoid conflicts.
+Either remove the git from plugins= in your .zshrc or rename the alias for gau before running the script to avoid conflicts.

 ## Tools: